kata-ai/development-standard/frontend/docs/tooling.md

 - We could add new functionality without breaking old ones
 - We could refactor parts of the codebase without fearing that stuff would break.

 We use [Jest](https://jestjs.io/) as our test runner.
 To run test coverage within Jest, run `jest --coverage`.
 New projects must aim for at least 70% test coverage.
+Don't forget to use code coverage/code quality tracking tools like [codecov](https://codecov.io/) or [CodeClimate](https://codeclimate.com/).

-Don't forget your integration tests!
+We use [react-testing-library](https://testing-library.com/docs/react-testing-library/intro) as our React testing framework.
+This library helps us write better tests for our React components by encouraging good test practices.